 When a residential complex is renovated, but not “substantially renovated” within the meaning of the Act, its subsequent sale is generally tax-exempt because the complex is not considered new.

-However, if you are a person that, in the course of a business consisting in the supply of residential complexes by way of sale or lease, renovates or makes minor alterations to a residential complex, you may be subject to the self-supply rules.
-In this case, you may have to remit the GST and the QST calculated on a portion of the increase in the value of the complex.
+However, if, in the course of a business consisting in the supply of residential complexes by way of sale or lease, you renovate or make minor alterations to a residential complex, you may be considered the seller and recipient of the complex and therefore have to remit the tax deemed collected, which are calculated on part of the increase in the value of the complex.

 The tax is calculated on the following amounts:

-Consequently, you must report GST and QST on the total renovation costs, including the salaries, wages and fringe benefits payable to the employees involved in the renovation work.
+Consequently, you must remit the tax deemed collected on the total renovation costs, including the salaries, wages and fringe benefits payable to the employees involved in the renovation work.
 This also applies to agreements with small suppliers (that is, with non-registrants).